The 20 Best Potter Syndrome Doctors in Japan

 Tokyo, JP

-Kentaro Nishi practices in Tokyo, Japan.
+Kentaro Nishi practices practicing medicine in Tokyo, Japan.
 Mr. Nishi is rated as an Advanced expert by MediFind in the treatment of Potter Syndrome.
-His top areas of expertise are Denys-Drash Syndrome (DDS), Nephrotic Syndrome, Congenital Nephrotic Syndrome, Nephrectomy, and Small Bowel Resection.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Denys-Drash Syndrome (DDS), Nephrotic Syndrome, Congenital Nephrotic Syndrome, Nephrectomy, and Small Bowel Resection.

 Experienced in Potter Syndrome